Respect and Consideration for Human Rights

 Participation in Workshops on Human Rights Issues

-- Business and Human Rights Training: Effective Stakeholder Engagement
+- Business and Human Rights Academy (UNDP)

 - Human Rights Education Subcommittee (GCNJ)